 2. A perfect place to stay

-You will find great lodging options in and around town.
+Lake Placid's lodging is as varied as its mountain bike trails.
 From luxurious resorts and cozy bed and breakfasts to rustic cabins, Lake Placid has a variety of options to choose from for your basecamp.
 The best part, you will be minutes away from 5 trail systems.
 How's that for convenience!